lh9171338/Joypad/README.md

 # 1. Introduction
->>Virtual joypad based on Android.
+>>This repository is a virtual Bluetooth joypad based on Android.
+It can communicate with Bluetooth chips, transmit key informatiton and control game operations on the MCU or FPGA.

 # 2. Images
 ![image](https://github.com/lh9171338/Joypad/tree/master/Image/icon-01.jpg)